Hamiltonian Floer theory on surfaces: Introduction

 \subsection{Acknowledgments}

 The author would like to thank his PhD supervisor Fran\c{c}ois Lalonde for his enthusiastic support and encouragement throughout this project.
-He would also like to thank Egor Shelukhin for his helpful comments and feedback on an earlier version of this paper, as well as Jordan Payette for many stimulating conversations on the subject matter.
+He would also like to thank Egor Shelukhin for his helpful comments and feedback on an earlier version of this paper, Patrice Le Calvez for enlightening discussions about his theory on transverse foliations, as well as Jordan Payette for many stimulating conversations about the subject matter.
 Finally, particular thanks are due to Vincent Humili\`{e}re, Sobhan Seyfaddini and Fr\'{e}d\'{e}ric Le Roux for their remarks on an earlier version of this paper which identified a significant error in a purported computation of the Oh-Schwarz spectral invariant.
 Additional thanks are due to Vincent Humili\`ere for directing my attention to Yan's work on torsion-low isotopies in \cite{Ya18} and suggesting their relationship to the foliations $\mathcal{F}^{\hat{X}}_0$ constructed in Section \ref{Sec: Pos Transverse foliations}.
+The author warmly thanks the anonymous reviewers for their careful reading of the manuscript and their many insightful comments and suggestions.